jupyterhub/repo2docker/docs/source/architecture.md

 commands:

 * Run the `detect()` method on the repository path given to `repo2docker`.
-This should return `True` if the path matches what the ContentProvider is looking for.
+This should return any value other than `None` if the path matches what the ContentProvider is looking for.

   > For example, the [`Local` ContentProvider](https://github.com/jupyter/repo2docker/blob/80b979f8580ddef184d2ba7d354e7a833cfa38a4/repo2docker/contentproviders/base.py#L64)